 - Receive or give money or anything of value for procuring a person for prostitution

-As a conviction on any of these prostitution charges may be severe, individuals facing such allegations may wish to contact an attorney familiar with lewdness offenses in Charleston for the best next step.
+As a conviction on any of these charges may be severe, individuals facing such allegations may wish to contact a local attorney familiar with prostitution offenses for the best next step.

 S.C.
 Code of Laws § 16-15-110 sets forth the penalties for prostitution and related convictions.
 For a first offense, individuals may face a $200 fine and a 30-day sentence of incarceration.
 For a second offense, the fine may increase to $1,000, and the sentence may increase to six months.
 For a third or subsequent offense involving any of the prohibited acts related to prostitution, individuals may face a fine of up to $3,000 and incarceration for not less than one year.